zoff-kollektiv/cifar/data/people/41-akrem-bouaouina.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Nephew of Zine El Abidine Ben Ali and a son of Hayet Ben Ali.
-Born in Hammam - Sousse on 9 August 1977, Akrem was a businessman.
+Businessman Akrem is a nephew of Zine El Abidine Ben Ali and a son of Hayet Ben Ali.
+Born in Hammam - Sousse on 9 August 1977.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)